nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Undos the last command from the FABook.

 * The command intended to be undone should be an undoable command.
-* Undoable commands are: 'clear', 'create', 'delete', 'redo' and 'update'
+* Undoable commands are: 'clear', 'create', 'delete', 'description', 'meeting', 'deletemeeting', 'redo' and 'update'
-* Non-undoable commands are: 'description', 'exit', 'find */', 'help', 'list', 'file' and 'filepath'
+* Non-undoable commands are: 'exit', 'find */', 'help', 'list', 'file' and 'filepath'

 :heavy_exclamation_mark: **Important**
 You can undo a `redo` command.
 See [Redo](https://github.com/AY2223S1-CS2103T-T10-2/tp/blob/master/docs/UserGuide.md#redoing-a-previous-command--redo)